AlgoMaster Logo

 We need to partition every element in the sorted array into one or more groups, where each group forms a consecutive sequence of at least length 3.
 Every element must belong to exactly one group (since duplicates appear multiple times, each copy is assigned separately).

-The key challenge is deciding where each element should go.
-When we encounter a number like 4, should we use it to extend an existing subsequence that ends at 3, or should we start a brand new subsequence beginning at 4?
-This decision matters because a greedy wrong choice early on can make it impossible to form valid subsequences later.
+The difficulty is deciding where each element goes.
+When we reach a number like 4, we can use it to extend an existing subsequence that ends at 3, or start a new subsequence beginning at 4.
+A wrong choice early on can make it impossible to form valid subsequences later.
+For example, in [1,2,3,3,4,5], if we greedily build one long subsequence 1,2,3,4,5, we strand the second 3 by itself and the answer comes out false, even though splitting into [1,2,3] and [3,4,5] works.

-The fact that the array is sorted is a huge advantage.
-It means we process elements in order, and when we encounter a number, all smaller numbers have already been assigned.
-This lets us make local decisions without backtracking.
+Because the array is sorted, we process elements in increasing order, and when we reach a number, every smaller number has already been assigned.
+That lets us decide each element locally, without backtracking.

 Key Constraints: